 for the purpose of applying Newton's second law,

 need not include any of the internal forces within the system,

 since they sum to zero according to Newton's third law.
 Some books

 write Newton's second law for a system of mass m

 as Fnet, external = ma for

-- Friction acts in a direction to oppose slipping or sliding motion of
+- Forces due to friction act in a direction to oppose slipping or sliding motion of

 the bodies at their contact surface.